The child of all nations

 I recalled the phrase “Anak semua bangsa” when I heard Mita speak Bahasa Indonesia.
 Mita is the adopted Indonesian name of a young Vietnamese person I met in a small alley in Saigon.
 I remarked to her that I rarely hear a Vietnamese speak such fluent Indonesian.
 Mita replied that her curiosity about cultures and religions led her to explore Indonesia.
 She lived in Surabaya for a year and fell in love with Indonesia.

 Most South-East Asian teenagers are keen on Korean or Japanese popular culture.
-But often in Vietnam, I meet young people who are interested in Indonesia, India or Myanmar.
+But often in Vietnam, I meet young people who are interested in Indonesia, India or Burma.
 They are the true “Anak semua bangsa” - the child of all nations (the phrase is the title of a novel that is set in Surabaya).
 I miss another Saigon friend who loves Indonesia.
 We sometimes used to go to the Indonesian/Malaysian enclave to eat Mee Goreng.
 And I miss Indonesia.
 What time is the next flight to Jakarta?